SeverinHitz/Solar-Umfrage-Streamlit/consent_expert_en.md

 The secretariat of the ETH Zurich Ethics Committee is available to help you with complaints in connection with your participation.
 **Contact:** ethics@sl.ethz.ch or 0041 44 632 85 72.

-Should you have any questions about the survey or any of the procedures, you can contact us at **xxx**.
+Should you have any questions about the survey or any of the procedures, you can contact us at **sehitz@ethz.ch**.

 Thank you for your time and participation!